Peter165078/Team22_IT5006_Predictive_Policing_AY2526Sem2/README.md

 For cloud deployment, the repository also includes bundled agency-demo zips at `apps/dashboard/demo_assets/` for `CO-2023`, `CO-2024`, `TX`, and `TX-2024`, so the agency-level page can still run without the full local NIBRS folder.

-## Lu Jiadong Contribution

-Lu Jiadong's contribution is represented in two visible parts of the final repository:

-- the integrated agency-level NIBRS demo flow in `apps/dashboard/app.py`
-- the preserved STGNN research module in `src/experimental/jiadong_stgnn/`
+The repository also preserves an additional spatiotemporal research track under `src/experimental/jiadong_stgnn/`.

-If you want to inspect the STGNN contribution directly, run:
+If you want to inspect that module directly, run:

 ```bash
 python src/scripts/run_jiadong_stgnn.py --temporal lstm